segwyne/100-days-of-code/log.md

 **Today's Progress**: I finished up the potential client site.
 The only thing I can't check is the form mailing system because we don't yet have an email system on our file server.
 It consists of 5 static pages and 2 form pages.
 It has a responsive side navigation menu that slides in from the side on mobile devices.
 I converted all the layout tables to CSS divs, keeping only one table because it actually made sense to be a table.
 I also kept the site looking as closely as I could to the original site.
 There are some layout differences to the header, but otherwise, it is a drop-in replacement.

-**Thoughts**: I tracked my time for this simple site.  t took me a total of 11 hours, including learning how to do the navigation menu without javascript.
+**Thoughts**: I tracked my time for this simple site.
+It took me a total of 11 hours, including learning how to do the navigation menu without javascript.
 I might continue tweaking the header layout, but overall, I'm pretty pleased with it.

 ### Day 83 November 12, 2018